 \subsection{Impact of Invocation Patterns on Cold Starts}

-In this section, we aim to address two questions: \begin{enumerate} \item[1)] How frequently does a cold start occur for a serverless function? \item[2)] How does a skewed workload impact the optimization choices of the cloud provider? \end{enumerate} To simplify the discussion, we focus on situations where a cold start occurs due to the absence of any active instances, as this scenario accounts for more than $99\%$ of cold starts in production systems~\cite{shahrad2020serverless}.
+In this section, we aim to address two questions: 1) How frequently does a cold start occur for a serverless function? and 2) How does a skewed workload impact the optimization choices of the cloud provider?

+To simplify the discussion, we focus on situations where a cold start occurs due to the absence of any active instances, as this scenario accounts for more than $99\%$ of cold starts in production systems~\cite{shahrad2020serverless}.

 To address question~1, we model the occurrence of cold starts using an exponential distribution.
 The frequency of cold starts for a serverless function depends on its invocation pattern.
 For extreme cases, a function that is never invoked or invoked very frequently (e.g., every second) would not experience cold starts.
 Let $\lambda$ denote the invocation rate (calls per minute), and $T$ denote the keep-alive time.
-The probability of no invocation occurring during the keep-alive time follows an exponential distribution:
+The probability of no invocation occurring during the keep-alive time follows:

-Here, $P_{no\_inv}$ represents the probability that no invocation happens during the keep-alive timeout, leading to a potential cold start.
+$P_{no\_inv}$ represents the probability that no invocation happens during the keep-alive timeout, leading to a potential cold start.

 The number of expected cold starts that occur within $D$ minutes can be expressed as:

 which has a maximum when $d E/ d\lambda = 0, \lambda=1/T$.